SportmasterAn online store for a sporting goods chain

 Challenge

-The company wanted to expand the brand's audience, increase its recognition among young people, increase the share of online sales, and establish itself as an expert in sports consumption.
+The company aimed to expand its audience, increase brand awareness among young people, grow the share of online sales, and establish itself as an expert in sports consumption.

-One of our objectives with this goal was to develop a new website design.
+One of our objectives within this task was to develop a new website design.

 What we’ve done for that

-For men and women, we have divided the catalog.
+For men and women, we divided the catalog into convenient categories.

-For younger audiences, we’ve refurbished the website’s visual language:
+For younger audiences, we refurbished the website’s visual language:

-For families with kids, we made a separate catalog section.
-The website will recommend kids goods in the featured and seasonal offers to a mother.
-And it will suggest gift ideas right around the holidays.
+For families with kids, we created a separate catalog section with special items and offers.
+The website recommends goods for children in the featured and seasonal offers, and right around the holidays, suggests compilations of gift ideas.

-For athletes, we’ve added relevant content, equipment and gear by sports types, professional services and event calendar.
+For athletes, we added relevant content, equipment and gear by sports types, professional services and sports event calendar.

-Website content and blocks are adapted to user’s geography, season, and weather
+Website content adapted to user’s geography, season, and weather

-For example, in January in Vancouver the average temperature is +5 C°, and in Quebec it is -10 C°.
-Therefore, the site offers a user from Vancouver a fall jacket and demi-season sneakers, and a user from Quebec — a thick down jacket, skates, and thermal underwear.
+For example, the average January temperature in Vancouver is 41°F, and in Quebec it is 14°F. Therefore, the site offers a user from Vancouver a fall jacket and demi-season sneakers, and a user from Quebec—a thick down jacket, skates, and thermal underwear.

 Added mini-surveys to learn more about customers

-We use a gaming approach during the next visits to motivate the users to fill in the account fields.
-We offer bonus points for the data — first and last name, email, address, and birthday.
+We use a gamified approach during the next visits to motivate users to share more.
+We offer bonus points for extra data—first and last name, email, address, and birthday.

 Updated the account page and bonus program widgets

-Loyalty program participants track their levels, bonus allocation history, and timeframes for the points to be spent in.
+Loyalty program participants track their levels, bonus allocation history, and bonus point expiry dates.

 The model shoot brought new vitality to the catalog.
-The photos show gear and clothing in motion and convey emotion from their use.
+The photos show gear and clothing in motion and convey the emotions from their use.

-The user no longer has to go from the listing to the item card to add it to the cart or learn the details.
-The new preview displays essential purchase information right in the item grid.
+The user no longer has to go from the listing to the product card to add it to the cart or learn the details.
+The new preview displays essential purchase information right in the product grid.

-To do that, the user points the cursor at the image, immediately selects the color, size, and other parameters of the item, adds it to the cart and continues shopping.
+Now, the user points the cursor at the image, selects the color, size, and other parameters of the item, adds it to the cart, and continues shopping.

-We’ve unloaded the item card and made it visually clear.
+We streamlined the product card design and made it visually clear.

 Product recommendations